 Just in time for all those wonderful summer farmers markets, I wanted a market bag that was mesh but had a more stable base, and I wanted it to be beautiful, so a mandala base is the key feature of this lovely bag.
 Made with Yarnspirations Bernat Softee Baby Cotton, the detail of the stitches is so beautifully defined.
 What’s better is that it only uses one skein! 🙌🏻 It works up so quickly, you’ll want one in every color 😊

 Because of the mandala base, I’m classifying this pattern as a intermediate-level crochet pattern.
 There are a variety of basic stitches that most will be familiar with, but a few that may not be as familiar.
-I’ve included photo tutorials for those stitches below.
+For those special stitches, I have linked to my crochet tutorials for you.
 While most of the stitches may be familiar, I use some techniques for the mandala that require a bit of familiarity with working decorative stitches in rounds.
 These techniques are explained and accompanied by photos, so don’t get intimidated!
 You can do it!

 The yarn I used was Yarnspirations Bernat Softee Baby Cotton, but I know that’s not readily available to everyone.
 Suitable alternatives are Lion Brand’s 24/7 Cotton, Hobby Lobby’s I Love This Cotton — even though they are actually size 4, when worked with a G hook, the measurements come out pretty much the same.
 Outside the States, my knowledge of yarns diminishes exponentially, but one of my testers in the UK used James Brett 100% Cotton.
 Just keep in mind required yardage / meters: 254 yds / 233 m.